Quantum jump metrology in a two-cavity network: General dynamics and temporal correlations

 \section{General dynamics and temporal correlations}

-In this section, we study the behaviour of the experimental setup in Fig.~\ref{fig:setup} in more detail to understand better, how it can be used to perform measurements of the phase $\tilde \varphi = \varphi_1 - \varphi_2$.
-We then consider the fundamental limits of the measurement accuracy that we can expect for the proposed cavity network.
+In this section, we study the behaviour of the experimental setup in Fig.~\ref{fig:setup} in more detail to understand better how it can be used to estimate the phase $\varphi = \varphi_1 - \varphi_2$.
+We then consider the fundamental limits of the estimation accuracy that we can expect for the proposed cavity network based on the photon statistics.